nkabbara/nkabbara.github.io/books/unlimited-memory.md

 Another important observation is the tendency of negative self talk to creep in: "oh, this one is going to be hard.", "really?
 You made THIS mistake again?", etc...
 You must train yourself to flip this on its head so it's positive self talk instead: "wow! you've remembered so much already!
 Keep going!", "great this mistake will be added to the improvement list so next time we dominate it!"

+We have 4 types of memory:
+1. Working memory
+2. Short term memory (STM)
+3. Mid term memory (MTM)
+4. Long term memory (LTM)

 Memory comes down to the four Cs.

-[^1]: if you need motivation and guidance specific to memory work, reread the first three chapters of Unlimited Memory.
+[^1]: If you need motivation and guidance specific to memory work, reread the first three chapters of Unlimited Memory.
-[^2]: as I started to use the methods in this book, I started to feel pushback against memorizing more as if memory in my brain was limited.
+[^2]: As I started to use the methods in this book, I started to feel pushback against memorizing more as if memory in my brain was limited.
 You really need to internalize the fact that our memory expands the more we memorize, otherwise, you'll start giving up.
 Another thinkg I started feeling is like this whole thing is very childish, but as soon as I saw how powerful it is, I realized that it's not childish, it's child-like: children soak up knowledge like a sponge.
 They play.

 ## The first C: Concentrate: Setting Up the Mental Space